Tyler Starr: College career

-Starr played college football for two years at the University of South Dakota.
+Starr played college football for three years at the University of South Dakota.

 Professional career

-On August 30, 2014, Starr made the 53 man roster for the Atlanta Falcons, but did not see any game action.
+Starr's journey to make the Falcons' 53-man roster was chronicled in the Hard Knocks documentary.
+On August 30, 2014, Starr made the 53-man roster for the Atlanta Falcons, but did not see any game action.
 On September 5, 2015, Starr was waived by the Falcons in the final cuts before the start of the regular season.
 On September 7, 2015, he was signed to the Falcons' practice squad.
 On December 18.
 2015, Starr was promoted to the Falcons' 53-man roster.
 He played in one game for the Falcons in 2015.

 On September 3, 2016, Starr was waived/injured by the Falcons and placed on injured reserve.

 Starr participated in The Spring League in 2017.